UnfoldedInc/deck.gl-native/README.md

 # deck.gl-native

+This is an open-source C++ implementation of deck.gl

 > Caveat: this is currently an in-progress effort that is targeting a minimal, proof-of-concept prototype.
-Even at completion, `deck.gl-native` is highly unlikely to meet the requirements of most applications.
-Asking for additional features without contributing implementation or providing funding is not helpful.
+Even at completion, the initial `deck.gl-native` release is unlikely to meet the requirements of most applications.
+At this stage, asking for delivery dates and additional features without contributing to implementation or providing additional funding is unlikely to be helpful.

-This is an open-source C++ implementation of deck.gl

 ## Scope

 - Render to texture (not screen)
+- Support deck.gl JSON API
-- Only `ScatterplotLayer`, `LineLayer`, `SolidPolygonLayer`
+- Layers: Only `ScatterplotLayer`, `LineLayer`, `SolidPolygonLayer`
-- Apache Arrow tables only.
+- Tables: Only Apache Arrow tables will be supported, apps will need to use Arrow libraries if data is not already in Arrow format.
 - loader support will be limited to CSV and line-delimited JSON.

 ## Not Planned